Manihellodjango/Manihellodjango/README.md

 ### Hi there 👋, I am Mani Kumar

-Hello, my name is Mani Kumar and I am a master's student at [Ernst-Abbe-Hochschule jena](https://www.eah-jena.de/) majoring in Scientific Instrumentation.Currently working as work student in Frontend development at [Intershop Communications Ag](https://www.intershop.com/de/)
+Hello, my name is Mani Kumar and I am a master's student at [Ernst-Abbe-Hochschule jena](https://www.eah-jena.de/) majoring in Scientific Instrumentation.Currently working as work student in Frontend development at [Intershop Communications Ag](https://www.intershop.com/de/).Actively looking for fulltime positions as frontend developer.

 ## Talking about personal stuffs:

 - 🔭 I’m currently working on Frontend development
 - 🌱 I’m currently learning on Backend development
-- 💬 Ask me about anything i am happy to help you
+- 💬 Ask me about anything I am happy to help you
 - 📫 How to reach me: yadlapallimanikumar1@gmail.com

 **Languages and Tools:**